dimazest/qmul_homepage/content/articles/intro.rst

 Showing the results
 -------------------

-This easily getting more complex as you demand more and more from the evaluation.
+Result representation gets more complex as you demand more from the evaluation.
 The simplest way is to show the metric you care about in the end of the run, so in the terminal you will see something like::